tushar239/SampleHadoopProject/readme.txt

 import org.apache.hadoop.io.Text;
 import org.apache.hadoop.mapreduce.Mapper;
 // MAPPER-
 // InputSplit is an input to all Mappers.
-Default sie of InputSplit is same as size of HDFS block.
+Default size of InputSplit is same as size of HDFS block.
 // While running MapReduce, you need to specify the type of InputFormat.
 Default type is TextInputFormat.
 // InputFormat reads one line at a time by default from InputSplit and creates key-value pair from it and feeds that key-value to a Mapper.
 // TextInputFormat considers key as byte offset of a line and value as a line itself.